syncfusion-content/blazor-docs/blazor/common/ignore-script-isolation.md

     ```html
        <script  src="_content/Syncfusion.Blazor.Core/scripts/syncfusion-blazor.min.js"  type="text/javascript"></script>
     ```
 3. The same script files can be referred through the CDN version.
-This can be available in both version specific and unversioned files.
+This can be available in both version specific and un versioned files.

    **Version specified script file**